Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-05-07-a-maintainable-style-guide.markdown

 ### Other Apps

-Other apps don't have the luxury of including Rizzo as a Gem though we may look into using it with other package managers.
+Other apps don't have the luxury of including Rizzo as a Gem (though we may look into using it with other package managers).
 For now, we host Rizzo as a service and expose http endpoints to return the templates.
 For example, hitting [http://rizzo.lonelyplanet.com/global-body-header](http://rizzo.lonelyplanet.com/global-body-header) will return the html for part of our header.

-We are currently working on exposing all components as a service under <pre><code>http://rizzo.lonelyplanet.com/components/*</code></pre> and these routes will likely take Query Params in order to extend the returned component.
+We are currently working on exposing all components as a service under <pre>http://rizzo.lonelyplanet.com/components/*</pre> and these routes will likely take Query Params in order to extend the returned component.

 ### The Styleguide